OFFLINE-GmbH/oc-mall-plugin/docs/getting-started/installation.md

 ## Configuration

-Once your installation is complete follow the configuration steps below.
+Once your installation is complete, follow the configuration steps below.

 ### Locations

 Visit `Backend settings -> Location -> Countries & States`.
-Make sure only the countries that you are shipping to are enabled.
+Make sure that only countries you are shipping to are enabled.
 Disable every other country in the list.

 ### Pages

-`oc-mall` expects your website to have a few predefined pages to show product or order details.
+`oc-mall` expects your website to have a few predefined pages to show product, account or order details.
 These pages have to be selected via the backend settings page.

 #### Create pages

 First, create the following CMS pages in your theme.
 You can name them as you wish, just make sure to include the same URL parameters as shown below.

+You can create them without any additional markup.
+We will populate them in the upcomming [Theme Setup](./theme-setup.md) step.

 | File              | Url                                   |
 | ----------------- | ------------------------------------- |